Oracle Java Licensing and Audit Risk in 2025: CIO Advisory Playbook

 Cost Predictability Impact:

-Under the legacy model, that same company might have paid only for the specific Java users or servers, potentially costing $1,500 per year if only ~50 users or a few servers needed Java.
+Under the legacy model, the same company might have paid only for the specific Java users or servers, potentially costing $1,500 per year if only about 50 users or a few servers needed Java.

 Compliance Exposure: